motownread/Deep-STORM/README.md

 * **Update (06/2020)**: In case you do not have a workstation equipped with a GPU and/or want to skip the installation of the software needed for this code, you can use the [Colab notebook](#colab-notebook) implementation of Deep-STORM.
 The notebook is part of the [ZeroCostDL4Mic platform](https://github.com/HenriquesLab/ZeroCostDL4Mic) featuring a **self-explanatory easy-to-use graphical user interface**.
 Besides being user-friendly, the notebook is strongly recommended as it features additional advantages like outputting a *localizations* list.

+* *NOTE* This is a modified version of the original repository that is works with later versions of keras/tensorflow.

 # Contents

 - [Overview](#overview)